bbauska/W3Cx-3of5/README.md

    width="25%" />
 </p>

-Another approach is to go and bring feedback on ideas for future technologies: the [W3C Web Platform Community Incubator Group](https://wicg.io/) was built as an easy place to get started to provide feedback on new proposals or bring brand-new proposals for consideration.
+Another approach is to go and bring feedback on ideas for future technologies: the <a href="https://wicg.io/" target="_blank">W3C Web Platform Community Incubator Group</a> was built as an easy place to get started to provide feedback on new proposals or bring brand-new proposals for consideration.

 Happy Web building!